The Complicated Dangers of Turning Insecurities Into Beauty Trends

 Final Thoughts

-Though it can feel like these conversations give more weight to beauty than they should, the reality of the situation is that we live in a world that values beauty.
-There may be the lucky few who claim they don’t care how they look, but not everyone is that comfortable in their skin.
-When all of society tells you that a normal, realistic trait is a flaw, it’s easy to believe it and internalize it.
+We live in a world that values beauty, and not everyone is comfortable in their skin.
+When all of society tells you that a common, real trait is a flaw, it’s easy to believe it and internalize it.
 However, when you can’t "fix" that flaw, it can start to affect your mental and possibly, physical health.
-So no matter how superficial you may feel an issue surrounding beauty is, it’s important to recognize that physical appearance carries weight when it comes to people’s well-being.
+So no matter how superficial you may feel an issue surrounding beauty is, it’s important to recognize physical appearance carries weight when it comes to people’s well-being.

 Meanwhile, trends—and the making of trends—could stand to be more thought-out, better-intentioned, and free of appropriation.
 Until we can truly figure that out, maybe it’s best to steer clear of calling things "trends" and instead spend time celebrating the beauty of marginalized communities and the individual.